MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Copy-CMSecurityRole.md

 ```

 ### -SourceRoleName

-Specifies the name of a security role.
+Specify the name of the security role to copy.

 ```yaml
 Type: String